weaviate/weaviate-io/_posts/blog/2022-09-21-Distance-Metrics-in-Vector-Search.md

 date: 2022-09-21
 toc: true
 ---
-Vector Search engines – like [Weaviate](/developers/weaviate/current/){:target="_blank"} – use **Machine Learning models** to analyze data and **calculate vector embeddings**, which are **stored together with the data** in a database, and later are used to query the data.
+Vector Search engines – like [Weaviate](/developers/weaviate/current/){:target="_blank"} – use **Machine Learning models** to analyze data and **calculate vector embeddings**.
+The vector embeddings are **stored together with the data** in a database, and later are used to query the data.

 In a nutshell, a vector embedding is an array of numbers, that is used to describe an object.
 For example, strawberries could have a vector `[3, 0, 1]` – more likely the array would be a lot longer than that.<br/>
 *Note*, the meaning of each value in the array, depends on what Machine Learning model we use to generate them.

 In order to judge how similar or different two objects are, we can compare their vector values, by using various **Distance Metrics** to calculate similarity, distance, angle etc.

-In this article, we explore the variety of distance metrics, what is the idea behind each, how they are calculated and how they compare to each other.
+In this article, we explore the variety of distance metrics, the idea behind each, how they are calculated, and how they compare to each other.

 We will dive into five vector distance metrics currently used in [Weaviate](/developers/weaviate/current/vector-index-plugins/distances.html){:target="_blank"}: Cosine, Dot product, Euclidean, Manhattan, and Hamming.